mapbox/protozero/tutorial.md

 ## Exceptions

-All exceptions thrown by `pbf.hpp` functions derive from `mapbox::util::pbf::exception`.
+All exceptions thrown by `pbf_reader.hpp` functions derive from `mapbox::util::pbf::exception`.

 Note that all exceptions can also happen if you are expecting a data field of